 The most immediately charming thing about the Pink Princess Philodendron is the name.
 It’s even delightful in Latin: Philodendron erubescens means “blushing” Philodendron.

 Once you get a look at it, you can see where the moniker comes from.
-Scattered among the glossy, heart-shaped, dark green to black leaves are splashes of bright pink.
+This isn’t your typical Philodendron (like Philodendron gloriosum, another popular species) that’s green from leaf to stem.
+On the Pink Princess, scattered among its glossy, heart-shaped, dark green to black leaves, are splashes of bright pink.

 This pink color is what’s made the Pink Princess such an in-demand plant over recent years.
 The pigmentation is known as variegation, and it refers to when areas of the leaf lack chlorophyll.
 It’s rare to find a plant in nature with black leaves, and that’s what makes Pink Princess so unique: It’s a black or nearly black Philodendron with hot pink variegation.